Home » Recipes » 25-Minute Ultra-Creamy Lemongrass Prawn Risotto

 • 1/2 stalk of lemongrass, split in half

-• shells and heads of shrimp and prawns
+• reserved shells and heads from prawns

 • salt and freshly cracked black pepper to taste